Hydrocodone Withdrawal Symptoms

 The safest way to withdraw from hydrocodone is through a medical detox program.

-Detoxing is another name for the process where the body eliminates hydrocodone from its system and balances its natural chemicals back out.
+Detoxing is another name for the process by which the body eliminates hydrocodone from its system and balances its natural chemicals.

 Just like tapering, detoxing should also occur under proper medical supervision.
 Detoxification can occur through an inpatient program like a hospital or specialized detox center or through an outpatient program where patients only need to check in virtually or by phone.